 A National Statistics Publication.

 The reports, published by Scotland’s Chief Statistician, include first estimates from the June Agricultural Census.
-It shows the potato areas remained steady over the past year, at 28,400 hectares and vegetable areas increased by 13 per cent to 21,100 hectares.
+It shows that potato areas remained steady over the past year, at 28,400 hectares and vegetable areas increased by five per cent to 22,100 hectares.
 Strawberries are again the most popular soft fruit grown in Scotland.
-Strawberries make up more than half the total soft fruit area, which rose by seven per cent in 2020 to 2,200 hectares.
+Strawberries make up more than half the total soft fruit area, which remained steady in 2021 at 2,200 hectares.

-Other estimates from the June Census show the total workforce on farm holdings is broadly stable at 66,900.
-There has been a decrease in the number of secure tenancy farms but overall tenancies remained steady at 6,200 holdings.
-This is offset by an increase in limited duration tenancies.
+Other estimates from the June Census show the total workforce on farm holdings increasing slightly to 67,400.
+There has been a decrease in the number of secure tenancy farms which is mostly offset by an increase in limited duration tenancies.
+Overall tenancies decreased slightly by one percent to 6,100 holdings.

 First estimates of the cereal and oilseed rape harvest are used to monitor cereal production, assess the economic well-being of the sector and help identify likely impacts on the market.
 The production estimates also feed into the UK cereals balance sheet which provides a comprehensive picture of the supply and demand position of the UK cereal market.